 Best Practices for Leaving Your Dog Alone in Your RV

-Before leaving your dog alone in your RV, make sure they get used to it first.
+Before feeling confident in your yes to the question, “Can you leave your dog unattended in an RV at a campground?” and leaving your dog alone in your RV, make sure they get used to it first.
 You don’t want to freak your dog out by leaving them alone the first time you go out camping.
-They might think you left them for good, and they shouldn’t be there, so they want to break out.
+They might think you left them for good and they shouldn’t be there, so they want to break out.

 Campgrounds can be noisy and irritating to dogs, so leaving on the television or even putting on a sound machine can help you have something to keep them from feeling all alone or from noticing too many sounds going on outside.